Cillian Murphy: 2013–present: Peaky Blinders and Oppenheimer

-Murphy played a shell-shocked army officer who is recovered from a wrecked ship in Christopher Nolan's war film Dunkirk (2017).
+In 2017, Murphy played a shell-shocked army officer who is recovered from a wrecked ship in Christopher Nolan's war film Dunkirk, which emerged as a critical and box-office success.
 He felt that his character, who is nameless and was credited simply as Shivering Soldier, was "representative of something experienced by thousands of soldiers, which is the profound emotional and psychological toll that war can have".
-A Quiet Place Part II, released May 28, 2021, stars Murphy as Emmett, a hardened survivor and old family friend of the Abbotts.
+Murphy has also played a role in the feature film Anna as Miller, released in June 2019.
+His next release, A Quiet Place Part II (2021), stars Murphy as Emmett, a hardened survivor and old family friend of the Abbotts.
 Murphy's character reluctantly takes in the Abbotts following the events of the first film.
+Peter Bradshaw of The Guardian praised his performance.